peter88213/nvhelp-en/source/preparations.rst

       has no effect on your *novelibre* project.

 Dock the Navigator
-   To quickly find the chapters and sections of your novel, it is best to keep the LibreOffice Navigator in sight.
+   To quickly find the chapters and sections of your novel in *Writer*, it is best to keep the Navigator in sight.
 I prefer to dock it to the left of the work area.
 To do this, first press ``F5`` to open the Navigator.
    By default, it appears as a pop-up window that can be placed anywhere on the screen.
 To dock it, double-click in a free gray space while holding